hlissner/dotfiles/README.md

 ## Frequently asked questions

++ **Why NixOS?**

+  Because declarative, generational, and immutable configuration is a godsend when you have a fleet of computers to manage.

 + **How do I change the default username?**

   1. Set `USER` the first time you run `nixos-install`: `USER=myusername